June 5, 2019

 When dealing with obscure technologies, it may sometimes be tricky for a developer to find a solution to a problem.
 Trying to figure out how to make something work or identify a piece of code that is throwing errors can both delay the deployment date or the introduction of post-deployment modifications.

 Look for technologies with good documentation and considerable developer community.
 The two combined ensure the likelihood of finding the necessary solution quickly.
 A vibrant community of developers and contributors might also be able to work out how to overcome an issue if the documentation lacks the solution.

 Following technology trends is important in order to know if there are any revolutionary changes in Web app development.
 Yet, they should never shape the tech stack for a Web application.

 New and exciting technologies might be tempting, but before deciding on implementing them, cross-check their functionality and performance with the needs of your application.
 Why invest money in solutions that excite but don’t necessarily add value to your business or to the users?
 Make a thorough research first, and decide wisely on a tech stack that will match your business needs.

 In the next section, we’ll show you a collection of popular tech stacks behind Web apps of known international brands, but treat them only as an insight rather than a direction your project should follow.
 It’s good to know what successful companies in your industry have running behind the scenes, but only if the setup matches your business context.

 Do your research to know what’s what when asking questions relevant to your technology stack.
 Nevertheless, always consult with an experienced developer on what to choose to fit the needs and specificity of your company.

 Below you’ll find the tech stacks behind internationally recognized Web apps that Stackshare was able to investigate into.
-We’re showing you only the major components.
-To grasp the complexity of the whole architecture of each stack, visit its respective link.Groupon—a worldwide e-commerce marketplace.
+We’re showing you only their major components.
+To grasp the complexity of the whole architecture of each technology stack, visit its respective link.Groupon—a worldwide e-commerce marketplace.
 Full stack here.